»How Connect Works

 To generate and distribute certificates, Consul has a built-in CA that requires no other dependencies, and also ships with built-in support for Vault.
 The PKI system is designed to be pluggable and can be extended to support any system by adding additional CA providers.

 All APIs required for Connect typically respond in microseconds and impose minimal overhead to existing services.
-This is because the Connect-related APIs are all made to the local Consul agent over a loopback interface, and all agent Connect endpoints implement local caching, background updating, and support blocking queries.
+To ensure this, Connect-related API calls are all made to the local Consul agent over a loopback interface, and all agent Connect endpoints implement local caching, background updating, and support blocking queries.
 Most API calls operate on purely local in-memory data.

 To enable fast responses on agent Connect API endpoints, the Consul agent locally caches most Connect-related data and sets up background blocking queries against the server to update the cache in the background.
 This allows most API calls such as retrieving certificates or authorizing connections to use in-memory data and respond very quickly.